Agent Health Check

 Running the Agent Health Check Utility

-This procedure describes how to run the Health Check utility with default parameters, which enables you to collect and package the data generally required by BMC Support.
+This procedure describes how to run the Health Check utility with its default parameters, which enables you to collect and package the data that BMC Technical Support usually requests.

 Begin